 What is the average life of a gunite pool?
+How long does a fiberglass pool last?
+Or a vinyl-liner pool?
+So many questions to ask, but in this article, we’ll focus on gunite pools.
 A quick search on Google will confirm that the general consensus among professional pool builders is, on average, about 30 to 50 years.
 Your quick reply or thought might be, “okay, that’s a wide range; just how long do they last?”
 You’re right.
 It is a fairly wide range, and that’s due to another question you will want to ask yourself.
 What type of life do you intend to give your gunite (or fiberglass or vinyl) pool?
 A gunite pool can be durable and long-lasting but will require a lot of love and care to remain in ideal condition.

 Most homeowners shopping for pools tend to compare fiberglass, vinyl, and gunite.
 Head down that path, and you’ll learn some fundamental differences and find that gunite and fiberglass are known for similarly long life spans.
 When properly maintained, both can last a lifetime.
 What you may not know are some details that figure into the lifespan of a gunite pool.
 The key to a long pool life is what happens long after installation.
 This article will help you understand more about the average life of a gunite pool, what gunite is, and the pros and cons of owning a gunite pool.